 what is miijidaa?

 The word ‘Miijidaa’ is from the Ojibway language.
-It literally means “let’s eat.”
+It loosely translates to “let’s eat.”
 We thought there couldn’t be a better word for a restaurant.
 (Still can’t!)
 For us it’s an inspiration to celebrate the cuisines and foods around us.
 A chance to show off our northern bounty.

 what are we doing?